James D. Moody

 Synthetic screw axes could pre-order proteins of interest

-In the Moody lab you will learn computational protein modeling and design, molecular biology techniques, protein biochemistry, and macromolecular X-ray crystallography.
-If you’re interested, I’d love to talk with you!
-I welcome dedicated, hard working students with all levels of experience, including beginning students.
+In the Moody lab students will learn computational protein modeling and design, molecular biology techniques, protein biochemistry, and macromolecular X-ray crystallography.
+If students are interested, Dr. Moody would love to talk with them.
+The Moody Lab welcomes dedicated, hard-working students with all levels of experience, including beginning students.
 Be prepared to dedicate at least 10 hours per week to the research to make meaningful progress.

-To learn more about radical SAM enzymes and some of the first proteins we aim to crystallize, keep reading!
+To learn more about radical SAM enzymes and some of the first proteins that the Moody Lab aims to crystallize, keep reading!